 Determine what’s making your top-performing videos so popular.
 What’s holding your under-performers back?
 Use the data you have to make smart decisions about your content.

 Months 8-11 — Steady as she goes (and keep dreaming big)

 By now, things should be humming along.
 You should be producing content for the sales team and for traffic purposes, and using analytics to refine your strategy.

 Chances are, your written content strategy has led you to cover some topics in depth.
 You may have written six or seven articles about a single service, product line, or software.
 You can bundle that content together into a pillar page — an in-depth guide to that particular thing.

-Your pillar page could be the definitive guide to metal roofs, the definitive guide to home office furniture, or the definitive guide to restaurant software.
-Whatever your subject, pillar pages are hugely valuable to customers, and very beneficial for your website as well.
+Your pillar page could be the definitive guide to metal roofs, home office furniture, or restaurant software.
+Whatever your subject, pillar pages are hugely valuable to customers, and very beneficial for your website, as well.

 Study how to create a pillar strategy and develop the outline for your first pillar.
 You’ll find that you’ve already done most of the work by writing the articles in the first place.

 Jen says, “A pillar strategy will super-charge your SEO efforts, and, once you get the hang of it, will become a mainstay in your overall approach.”

 Don’t just use your great content once.
 A pillar strategy lets you get more bang for your buck.

 Now that you’ve been doing this for some time, what’s next?
 Are there other video-related goals your organization has?
 You might start a podcast, work on employee bio videos, create a learning center on your website, or look at social media-purposed videos.